GET THE LOAN THAT’S RIGHT FOR YOU

 These are two very different ways to get the same thing; money in your pocket.

-This depends on the current interest rates, therefore contact Diana MacFarlane and her team for a free consultation for the details and options on lowering your monthly payment.
+This depends on the current interest rates, Therefore please call today to contact Diana MacFarlane and her team for a free consultation for the details and options on lowering your monthly payment.

 Lowering Your Monthly Payments